 If you are making black or herbal tea, pre-heat the teapot by swelling it with a little bit of hot water to help your tea steep precisely at the proper temperature.
 You need perfect boiling water to make a perfect cup of tea.

 One spoon of tea leaves for a cup of water

 Two cups of water in a 16-ounce teapot require two teaspoons of tealeaves.

 A four-cup teapot requires four teaspoons of tealeaves.

 Make sure the tea in the tin, container, or whichever package it contains, is closed; tealeaves are stored in custom airtight, opaque packages for food safety to protect the precious leaves inside.
 Herbal teas should be stored in a dark, cool, dry, and low-humidity place.
 Never store your teas near a hot surface space like an espresso or coffee machine.

 Pour the appropriate temperature of hot water over and steep following the specific instructions for each variety.
 Steeping times are different between a proper balance of flavors as blenders intend to correct and emphasize a particular profile of different ingredients.

 If you steep the tea leaves for too long, you will damage the leaves as it releases too many tans of gases into your cup creating bitter tea.
 When people taste the bitterness, they naturally react to it by diluting the tea with hot water or even adding sweeteners or honey.

 About brewing Herbal Teas

-Herbals do not have tonic acids such as you can steep them as long as you would like.
-Recommended steeping time for herbal teas is at least 5 minutes; the longer you steep them, the more powerful the infusion becomes, the more bitter it becomes.
+Herbals do not have tonic acids so you can steep them as long as you would like.
+Recommended steeping time for herbal teas is at least 5 minutes; the longer you steep them, the more powerful the infusion becomes, and the more bitter it becomes.
 Perfect steeping time equals to perfect flavor and aroma of the tea.